UltimateTournament/ArcadeThirdPartyDocs/docs/integration/unity-example.md

 #### Get the player token from client

-The frontend needs to get the matchmaking token from the arcade and send it to the server.
+The frontend needs to get the matchmaking token from the Arcade and send it to the server.

 We can get it via `ExternalScriptBehavior.Token()` and send it to the server with a Mirror `[Command]`.